Pushing Forward Pareto Frontiers of Proactive Agents with Behavioral Agentic Optimization: Experiments

 To investigate the effectiveness of the \textit{Retrospective Reasoning} and \textit{Prospective Planning} behaviors introduced in Section~\ref{subsection:behavior-enhancement}, we conduct an ablation study by controlling the enhanced behavior types included in the SFT dataset.
 The results are shown in Figure~\ref{fig:funnctiongym-ablation}.
 We observe that \textit{Retrospective Reasoning} increases the upper bound of the pass rate, as reflected by the highest \textit{Score} value, which corresponds to the pass rate achievable when the agent is allowed to submit answers until the interaction budget is exhausted.
 However, retrospective reasoning alone does not necessarily improve {Pass@U-1}.
 One straightforward explanation is that only when the number increases does the incorporation of history start to show its capability.
 In contrast, \textit{Prospective Planning} improves {Pass@U-1} due to its planning-ahead capability.
 Nevertheless, prospective planning does not achieve the highest {Score}, indicating that under longer interaction horizons, retrospective reasoning is still required to effectively summarize past information and connect it to future actions.
 By combining these two behaviors, we achieve balanced performance in both metrics, as demonstrated by the full \method\ configuration.

-\begin{AIbox}{Ablations Takeaways} $\bullet$ BR is critical to encouraging exploration and reducing reliance on user verification, and it is most effective when combined with BE. \\ $\bullet$ Retrospective reasoning and prospective planning are complementary, where their combination yields balanced improvements in both early accuracy and long-horizon performance. \end{AIbox}
+\begin{AIbox}{Behavior Ablations Takeaways} $\bullet$ Behavior Regularization is critical to encouraging exploration and reducing reliance on user verification, and it is most effective when combined with Behavior Enhancement. \\ $\bullet$ Retrospective reasoning and prospective planning are complementary, where their combination yields balanced improvements in both early accuracy and long-horizon performance. \end{AIbox}